 Sandy soil filled with organic matter maintains the right moisture levels.
 Create your own mix by combining coarse sand with garden soil, compost, and well-aged manure.
 Add 10-10-10 fertilizer before planting.
 This will feed your plants so you can grow giant pumpkins.

 Can You Overwater Pumpkins?

 You can definitely overwater pumpkins if you’re not careful.
 Overwatering pumpkin plants drown their roots.
 The waterlogged roots cannot take up enough oxygen to sustain the plant.
 Then, the roots will rot beneath the surface.
-The plant will completely die after that happens.
+The pumpkins will rot at the vine and completely die after that happens.

 - It’s definitely possible to overwater pumpkins.

 - Overwatering pumpkins causes the roots to drown.

 - Waterlogged roots cannot get enough oxygen and will rot.

 Healthy pumpkin plants benefit from deep waterings every few days.
 Daily waterings or swampy conditions can kill plants or cause your pumpkins to rot on the vine.
 If there is rain in the forecast, reduce your watering so that you don’t drown your plants.